The Good Stuff Shuffle

 If it fits in your car and fits on a 6ft market table space, then it’s okay.

-Medication, alcohol, knives (excluding cutlery knives), perishable food, preloved underwear and swimwear is not accepted.
+Electrical items, medication, alcohol, knives (excluding cutlery knives), perishable food, preloved underwear and swimwear is not accepted.

 Each Gifter is given 1 x 6ft market table worth of space to share their wares.